 Whether you are looking to train employees for the goal of ethical practices, employee climate, and cultural understanding or to foster employee harmony, professional relationship building, and equitable practices, diversity, inclusion, and equity work contributes not only to productivity and innovation that increases the bottom line, but it also solidifies your organization’s long-term goals for sustainability and success.

 No training is better than poor training.
 I understand the skepticism that surrounds diversity training that is why every session comes with a no "fluff" policy.
 Information is always applicable, informative, based on research and best practices, and one that fosters tangible change.

 In many of my presentations, I discuss the importance of “passing the mic” or “creating a seat at the table” to foster discourse about the importance of storytelling.
 At the heart of inclusive practices, is listening to others, providing opportunities for other narratives to be heard, and most importantly, for people to share their stories.
 I do not know anything more humane, more empathetic, more loving, more effective, more efficient, than creating a space for people to share their narratives.

 The essence of storytelling not only resides in the magical nature of the imagination, but also in the depths of human experience whether imagined or one’s own.
 The story is not always pretty, but the emotional journey can be beautiful.
 In this matter, each book is an invitation welcoming readers to share their stories, to listen to others, to create spaces where discourse and education are the weapons of choice in the face of hatred and bigotry.

-Readers from all over the world shared with me not only their reactions but also their personal journeys.
-The idea that my words could reach so far and touch so many is truly humbling.
-There is no better compliment to a writer than a reader who cares deeply about her story.
-I am so grateful for the amount of love and support I have received from my readers.
+Many readers have read this invitation and reached out to me from all parts of the world sharing not only their reactions but also their personal journeys.
+There is no better compliment than a reader who cares deeply about your story.
+I am so grateful for the amount of love and support I have received.
 As much as my words have touched their lives, their words of love and support have touched mine.